 - Trigger Point Therapy, to help restore proper muscle function and address localized pain

 - Healing Heat, which is deep penetrating and longer lasting for pain relief and to increase joint range of motion

-- Rub on Relief, a broad-spectrum homeopathic pain cream that was formulated to address many of the foundational reasons why you are in pain.
-While giving you the simplicity and fast-acting relief you expect from a pain cream, this synergistic blend of homeopathic ingredients works to address both pain and inflammation without any side effects
+- Rub on Relief, a pain cream that was formulated to address many of the foundational reasons why you are in pain.
+While giving you the simplicity and fast-acting relief you expect from a pain cream, this blend of ingredients works to address both pain and inflammation.

 Try one or try them all … but do try something!

 Written By: Updated: May 31,2012